Maushundb/bmusings/content/blog/how-to-ace-your-technical-interview/index.md

 have an existing engineer interview you a few times before you ever apply.
 That way, you have a solid feel for what the conditions are.
 No amount of solo prep will ever come close to how the pressure of a real interview feels.

-If you’re interested in me personally helping you prepare for your technical interviews with mock interviews and personalized feedback, consider signing up for my [one-on-one coaching](/coaching).

 Try to schedule some lower-stakes interviews at companies that you may not be as interested in before your top choices so you have some additional practice.
 After awhile, you’ll start to feel